dotnet/csharplang/proposals/function-pointers.md

 ```

 The conversion of an address-of method group to `funcptr` has roughly the same process as method group to `delegate`
 conversion.
+There are two additional restrictions to the existing process:
-The only additional restriction is that only members of the method group that are marked as `static` will
+- Only members of the method group that are marked as `static` will be considered.
-be considered.
+- Only a `funcptr` with a managed calling convention can be the target of such a conversion.

 This means developers can depend on overload resolution rules to work in conjunction with the
 address-of operator:

 ``` csharp